FelipeJColon/paper_dengue_superensemble/README.md

 and ancillary data.

-**- 04_Fit_models.R:** Fits all probabilistic models required to generate the superensemble, and creates a superensemble of probabilistic dengue models using an Integrated nested Laplace approximations (INLA) approach and Bayesian Model Averaging.
+**- 04_Fit_models.R:** Fits all probabilistic models required to generate the superensemble, and creates a superensemble of probabilistic dengue models using an Integrated nested Laplace approximations (INLA) approach and the Continuous Rank Probability Score.

 **- 05_Model_outputs.R:** Generates _csv_ output files and stores them in the sub-folder _output_.